 Your orthodontic journey doesn't stop when your braces are taken off.
 It's important to wear your retainer as directed by your orthodontist.
-Your teeth may shift back to their original position if you don't wear a retainer for a month or even a week, undoing the progress you made throughout your orthodontic treatment.
+Your teeth may shift back to their original position if you don't wear a retainer for a month or even a week, undoing the progress you made throughout your orthodontics treatment.

 But, what happens if, after braces, you do not wear a retainer for a month?

 We'll talk about this plus the following in this article:

 - What are the results of not wearing a retainer for a month?

 - Can you wear a retainer after a month of not wearing it?